25 Ways to Save on Gas while Camping

 Ease Up on the Pedals

-According to the Department of Energy, aggressive driving uses up more gas.
+According to the Department of Energy, aggressive driving consumes more fuel.
 Let up on the accelerator and gas pedal and save on gas!

 Boondock

-While boondocking does not change gas costs, it does eliminate campground fees, which leaves more for the gas tank.
+While boondocking does not change gas costs, it eliminates campground fees, leaving more for the gas tank.

 Boondocking in an Airstream in California